ElHombreSinNombre/laravel-vue/README.md

 Install **[Node](https://nodejs.org/es/)**, **[PHP](https://www.php.net/downloads)**, **[Composer](https://getcomposer.org/)** and **[Docker Desktop](https://docker.com/products/docker-desktop/).**

-Open **Docker Desktop**, then with CMD launch this commands
+Open **Docker Desktop**, then with CMD launch these commands

     cd docker
     docker-compose up -d

 In *laravelVue* folder we must to copy-paste *env.example* and rename new file as *.env*.
 In this file we must to set your database connections.

-Default connection in *.env* file for this project.
+Default connection in *.env* file for these project.

     DB_CONNECTION=mysql
     DB_HOST=mariadb